HermanL02/WarwickUniversity-Notes/202309/Essay.md

 ## Source Choosing

 By reading "The Era of TLS 1.3: Measuring Deployment and Use with Active and Passive Methods".
-It uses the method of active scanning, passive monitoring
+It uses the method of active scanning and passive monitoring method to measure the use and deployment of TLS 1.3.